darrylwest/mojo-playground/README.md

 * print_no_newline() rather than print(end="")
 * no base64 decode
 * repl requires using :quit to exit instead of quit()

+## Summary

+Too new to use seriously.
+It looks like their target is AI community with easy hooks to python.
+But, it seems more like swift than python.
+Probably better to use rust if you want the best performance.

 ## References